Create or Update the Business Central Client Secret (Azure + Paystand Dashboard)

 __________________________________________________

-Step 3: Paste the secret into Client Value
+Step 3: Paste Client Value and save

 __________________________________________________